ckeditor/ckeditor5/tests/manual/all-features.md

 **Horizontal line** - There is the `<hr>` in the source HTML.
 It should be displayed in the editor.

 **Link images + Link decorators** - in the table (3x2), there are a linked text and two linked images that uses the manual decorators feature:
+  - Left column: the text with two decorators enabled: `Open in a new tab`, `Downloadable`
+  - Middle column: an image with the caption that is a `Gallery link`
+  - Right column: an image without the caption with enabled all decorators (listed above)

 ---

 ## Action buttons